Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_07_results/README.md

 make all TARGET=<hw|hw_emu>
 ```

-The image below shows 1,280 particles simulated for 300 timesteps.
+The following image shows 1,280 particles simulated for 300 timesteps.

 ![alt text](../x10_design/results/images/animation.gif)

 ### Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used to track requests and bugs.
 For questions go to [support.xilinx.com](http://support.xilinx.com/).